Skip to main content

 • Resume of individual provided clinical supervision

-• The University Office of Disability Services must develop all disability accommodation plans that involve field education for Students in coordination with the Regional Associate Director of Field Education.
+• The University Office of Disability Services must develop all disability accommodation plans that involve field education for Students in coordination with the Director of Field Education.
 These plans should be developed prior to the start of field education whenever possible.

 • Students are expected to demonstrate flexibility, adaptability, and commitment to professional growth throughout the practicum placement process.